-Aside from learning about Rumi and Seljuk history, one of the main things to do in Konya is visiting the nearby Neolithic settlement of Çatal Höyük.
-We’ll cover this in-depth in another guide.
+Aside from learning about Rumi and Seljuk history, one of the main things to do in Konya is visiting the nearby Neolithic settlement of Çatal Höyük (learn more here).

 And if you’re visiting Çatal Höyük, be sure to make a quick stop at the Konya Archaeology Museum, which features numerous artifacts from there (most, however, are kept in Ankara).